philc/book-notes/vagabonding - rolf potts.md

     * "Which is the real addventure: spending three grand on a mach-one MiG jet ride over Kamchatka or spending the same sum exploring the cities and villages of Siberia by train and motorcycle?"
   * Adventure is a way of interpreting your recent travels.
-  * "The secret of adventure is not to carefully set kt out, but ot travel in such a way that it finds you.
+  * "The secret of adventure is not to carefully seek it out, but to travel in such a way that it finds you.
     To do this, you need to overcome the protective habits of home and open yourself up to unpredictability.
 * Be creative (chap 9)
   * Your travel goals and preferences will quickly evolve after you've been traveling through your dream spots for a few weeks.